bluciam/TDD-workshop/index.md

 * rendered templates
 * redirects
+* flash messages
+* changes in the database
+* strong params
+* authentication and authorization
-* instance variables assigned in the controller to be shared with the view
+* instance variables assigned in the controller to be shared with the view (removed in Rails 5)
 * cookies sent back with the response

 To specify outcomes, you can use: